great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 ### 4. Change the Expectation class name and add a docstring

-Let's start by updating your Expectations's name and docstring.
+Let's start by updating your Expectation's name and docstring.

 Replace the Expectation class name
 ```python file=../../../../examples/expectations/column_map_expectation_template.py#L43-L45